How to tie pointe shoes

 After positioning the tie on the inside ribbon, secure the tie on the outer ribbon, which is shorter.
 Wrap and tie it around the outer ribbon ankle after the inner ribbon to cross-layer the ribbons for additional support.

-Properly securing the outer ribbon ensures that it stays in place, providing the necessary support for a successful performance.
+Properly securing the outer ribbon ensures it stays in place, providing the necessary support for a successful performance.

 Tying a Double Knot